 Trim off the selvage edges.
 Cut the fleece into two pieces, 60" x 18".
 Cut each 60" long piece into 3 pieces, about 19" wide.
 You should now have 6 pieces, 19" x 18".

-Fold each piece in half, wrong sides together, with the 19" sides together.
+Fold each piece in half, right sides together, with the 19" sides together.
 (If your fabric doesn't have an obvious wrong or right side, don't worry about it.
 However, just a little tidbit, if you gently tug on the stretchy side, the edge of your fabric will curl.
 The curl will point to the right side.
 Fascinating, eh?)
 Using a fairly large zigzag stitch (I used the size that my machine defaults to, w 5.0, l 2.0) stitch the seam up.
 You're stitching up along the non-stretchy way.
 Make sense?
 You can chain piece these, then snip apart.

 Next, take each tube, and fold up a 4" cuff to the wrong side, matching the seam you just sewed.
 Again, zigzagging, stitch the cuff, just catching the edge of the fabric.
 (Don't stress too much, this won't be seen.)
 You will be stitching the stretchy way this time.
 (For adult hats, you can go up to 5-6" on the cuff.)